-My company is looking for a way to uncover unvoiced customer complaints – do you have any suggestions for how we
+My company is looking for a way to uncover unvoiced customer complaints – do you have any suggestions for how we should do this?

 To uncover unvoiced customer complaints, first, employ a policy we call "complaint discovery."
 Constantly work to obtain customer feedback, and ask whether the customer has any complaints or suggestions for future improvements at regular intervals.
 In addition, ask this question after any unusual or significant event or transaction occurs with a customer.
 For example, when a customer has to return a product for a replacement, or when a customer does something unusual, contact the customer after a few days, and simply ask if he or she felt you met their needs, and if there anything else you can do.
 Do not turn this into a complicated, lengthy customer interview.